 Since then, Zownir’s work has been exhibited in galleries and museums around the world.
 Despite his success, Zownir has stayed firmly rooted to his outsider beginning.
 Indeed, his title, “the Poet of Radical Photography” (given to him by Terry Southern, the renowned American writer) feels completely apt even today.

 LensCulture managing editor Alexander Strecker was intrigued by Zownir’s passion and idiosyncrasies.
-This is an edited transcript of an email exchange the two had in the lead-up to Paris Photo:
+This is an edited transcript of their exchange via email:

 LC: What first attracted you to photography?